 If you claim, or plan to claim, any means-tested benefits, where the amount you get depends on your savings and income, a lump sum payment such as a redundancy pay-out, a drawdown from your pension or an inheritance, could affect the amount of any benefits you are entitled to.

 Means-tested benefits, such as Universal Credit, Income-based Jobseekers Allowance, income-related Employment and Support Allowance, Housing Benefit, Pension Credit and Council Tax Support, are only available to those on low incomes.
-The amount of savings you have can reduce your entitlement, or mean you’re not eligible to claim.
+The amount of savings you have can reduce your entitlement, or mean you’re not eligible to claim benefits.

 - How much savings can you have before they affect your benefits?